gabrielogregorio/ts-to-gql/README.md

 2. use types, not interfaces (for now)

-3. define contexts and trash, ts-to-gql use only second param, this
+3. ts-to-gql use only second param, define first param or contexts for example

 ```ts
 type GqlMutationPost = {